AdobeDocs/campaign-web.en/help/v8/workflows/activities/external-signal.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_externalsignal"
 >title="External Signal"
->abstract="The **External signal** activity lets you trigger the execution of a workflow deom another workflow or an API call."
+>abstract="The **External signal** activity lets you trigger the execution of a workflow from another workflow or an API call."

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_externalsignal_parameters"